 Note an important intuitive difference between non-deductive uses of epistemic must and deductive ones.
 The former give rise to the weakness or non-confidence intuition that is responsible for Karttunen's problem.
 The latter do not.
 The must φ utterances in (18a) through (20a) are not intuitively weak or non-confident.
 Thus, any attempt to explain must φ in deductions within the confines of the epistemic account, or the indirectness account, or any account that seeks to explain the intuition giving rise to Karttunen's problem, will struggle to explain why the relevant intuition is missing in deductive uses of must.
 For example, if a theorist sympathetic to the indirectness account were to claim that must φ is felicitous in deduction contexts because they impose indirectness (in the form of overt premisses), then this produces a mystery: Why does indirectness give rise to weakness/non-confidence intuitions in canonical cases, but not in deduction contexts?
-If the source of the intuition is indirectness, then it should arise whenever indirectness is present.14

 All of the theories of epistemic modality that we have considered so far are designed to derive the weakness or non-confidence intuition.
 Thus, the fact that this intuition is missing from deduction contexts poses a real problem.
-Faced with this problem, I believe we need to seriously consider the possibility that the $must\ \phi$ utterances in conclusions of deductions are a flavor of modality distinct from epistemic modality.
+Faced with this problem, I believe we need to seriously consider the possibility that the must φ utterances in conclusions of deductions are a flavor of modality distinct from epistemic modality.

 Flavors of modality are distinguished by the modal bases they quantify over.
-I propose that while epistemic must quantifies universally over what is known as restricted by reasonable assumptions (the Best set), deductive must quantifies universally over the possibilities compatible with the overtly uttered premisses.
+The idea is that while epistemic must quantifies universally over what is known as restricted by reasonable assumptions (the Best set), deductive must quantifies universally over the possibilities compatible with the overtly uttered premisses.
 Uses of deductive must have a couple of distinguishing linguistic features: There must be overtly uttered premisses, and those premisses are taken to be true.
 Since deductive must quantifies only over worlds compatible with true propositions, the prejacent will also be taken to be true.
 This explains why deductive must φ utterances do not give rise to a weakness intuition, unlike epistemic must φ utterances.

 This analysis also explains why people who know φ like Phil and Billy can only felicitously use must φ in the deduction contexts in (19) and (20).
 They cannot use must φ in the contexts in (3) and (9) because neither epistemic must, nor deductive must are felicitous in those contexts.
 Epistemic must is infelicitous because φ is known.
-Deductive must is infelicitous because there are no overt premisses.15
+Deductive must is infelicitous because there are no overt premisses.14